oonisim/Kubernetes/README.md

 └── run_k8s.sh  <---- Run K8S setups
 ```

-### Module and structure
+#### Module and structure

 Module is a set of playbooks and roles to execute a specific task e.g. 03_k8s_setup is to setup a K8S cluster.
-Each module directory has the same structure.
+Each module directory has the same structure having Readme, Plays, and Scripts.
 ```
 03_k8s_setup/
 ├── Readme.md         <---- description of the module